-Recently, we had a chat with Chelsea.
+We recently chatted with Chelsea.
 She is an incredible woman who has lived in Australia, London, Spain, Mexico, and Central America.
+She has over 35 house-sitting experiences under her belt, and we can’t wait to share her adventures with you.

 I’m Chelsea, an entrepreneurial freelance author, yoga teacher, and copywriter.